 1.1 Background

 Roads provide essential connection corridors for people and goods across the world but can be challenging features for wildlife to cross safely and have myriad environmental consequences (Forman & Alexander, 1998).
 Decades of research has shown that roads can degrade and fragment habitat, create barriers to animal movement, and can be a major source of animal mortality (reviewed by Fahrig & Rytwinski, 2009; Trombulak & Frissell, 2000).
 With naturally low population densities and large home ranges, large mammal populations are especially vulnerable to the potentially exacerbating threats of wildlife vehicle collisions (WVCs) resulting in mortality (Gunson & Clevenger, 2003; Kusak, 2000) and the genetic isolation of sub-populations on either side of the road (Riley et al., 2006; Sawaya et al., 2019).
-Creative solutions to combat these threats, especially on highways, are needed.
+Creative solutions to combat these threats are needed, especially on highways where traffic volumes are high and collisions are especially dangerous for wildlife and people.

 A solution that is gaining in popularity is the construction of wildlife crossing structures (Sijtsma et al., 2020).
-When paired with wildlife exclusion fencing, wildlife crossing structures reduce wildlife mortality from WVCs (reviewed by Huijser et al., 2009) while still promoting demographic and genetic connectivity across the road (Sawaya et al., 2013; Sawaya et al., 2014).
+When paired with wildlife exclusion fencing, wildlife crossing structures reduce wildlife mortality from WVCs (reviewed by Huijser et al., 2009) while still promoting demographic and genetic connectivity for wildlife across the road (Sawaya et al., 2013; Sawaya et al., 2014).
 These structures are often met with little to no public resistance because they provide added benefits to motorists (e.g., increased safety and reduced costs related to WVCs) without altering the flow of traffic (reviewed by Huijser et al., 2009; Sijtsma et al., 2020).
-In fact, when wildlife crossing structures are paired with adequate wildlife fencing, studies have found an approximate 86% decrease in reported WVCs (Huijser et al., 2009).
+When wildlife crossing structures are paired with adequate wildlife fencing, studies have found an approximate 86% decrease in reported WVCs (Huijser et al., 2009).
 For example, in Banff National Park, a series of crossing structures and fencing along a 23 km section of the Trans-Canada Highway reduced wildlife collisions by 80%, and reduced collisions with common species such as deer and elk by 96% (Clevenger et al., 2001).

 1.2 Overpass versus Underpass

-Wildlife crossing structures can be subdivided into two classes: underpasses and overpasses, which respectively allow wildlife to cross under or over the roadway (Clevenger & Huijser 2011).
+Wildlife crossing structures can be subdivided into two classes: underpasses and overpasses, which respectively allow wildlife to cross under or over the roadway (Clevenger & Huijser, 2011).
 Clevenger & Huijser (2011) suggest that large wildlife overpasses are an optimal crossing structure choice for the greatest diversity of species.
 Furthermore, various studies have shown that carnivores and ungulates (e.g., grizzly bears, moose, wolves, deer, elk, pronghorn, and desert bighorn sheep) prefer large, open overpasses compared to more constricted underpasses (Clevenger & Waltho, 2005; Kusak et al., 2009; Sawyer et al., 2016).
 Ultimately, however, various abiotic and biotic factors influence the use and effectiveness of a crossing structure (Clevenger & Waltho, 2000; Clevenger & Waltho, 2005; Barrueto et al., 2014; Seo et al., 2021).
 Consequently, a universal species-specific preference for overpasses versus underpasses can be difficult if not impossible to clearly establish.
 For example, Simpson et al. (2016) found a migratory mule deer preference for overpasses in Nevada, U.S.A., whereas Sawyer et al. (2016) present the opposite, finding a migratory mule deer preference for underpasses in Wyoming, U.SA.
 Similarly, while many large mammals in Banff National Park exhibited a preference for overpasses, Gloyne and Clevenger (2001), found a clear cougar preference for underpasses.
-Based in part on various species-specific crossing structure preferences, many highway wildlife crossing structure projects employ both structure types to promote roadway permeability for the greatest number of species (Clevenger & Waltho, 2000; Clevenger & Waltho, 2005; Cramer, 2012).
+Based in part on various species-specific crossing structure preferences, many highway wildlife crossing structure projects employ both structure types along the length of a project, promoting permeability for the greatest number of species (Clevenger & Waltho, 2000; Clevenger & Waltho, 2005; Cramer, 2012).

 1.3 Overpass Width